Chart Color Schemes

 Smithfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 24 projects likely affecting the region.
-Notable initiatives include ALS Sydney Smithfield Refurbishment, 106-128 Woodpark Road Smithfield Stage 3 Redevelopment, Greater Sydney Cycling Network Improvements, and Woolworths Warehouse Distribution Centre Wetherill Park.
-The following list details those most relevant.
+AreaSearch has identified 24 projects that may affect this region.
+Notable initiatives include Woodpark Road Smithfield Stage 3 Redevelopment (106-128), ALS Sydney Smithfield Refurbishment, Greater Sydney Cycling Network Improvements, and Woolworths Warehouse Distribution Centre Wetherill Park.

 Professional plan users can use the search below to filter and access additional projects.